tskit-dev/tskit/docs/metadata.md

   - float64
   - 8
 ```

+In addition to the `binaryFormat` encoding given in the table above,
+the `type` key must also be set to the appropriate value.
+For boolean values the `type` should be `boolean` (not bool);
+for integer binary formats it should be `integer` (not number),
+and for floating-point binary formats it should be `number`.

 When attempting to pack a non-integer using any of the integer conversion
 codes, if the non-integer has a `__index__` method then that method is